NeoGeographyToolkit/StereoPipeline/docs/examples/mer.rst

 An example of using ASP with MER data is included in the ``examples/MER`` directory (just type 'make' there).

-See :numref:`rig_msl` for a processing example for the MSL Curiosity rover.
+See :numref:`csm_msl` for an analogous example for the MSL Curiosity rover using CSM cameras, and :numref:`rig_msl` for a processing example for MSL based on Structure-from-Motion.

 PANCAM, NAVCAM, HAZCAM
 ~~~~~~~~~~~~~~~~~~~~~~